DFE-Digital/support-for-early-career-teachers-static/content/ambition-institute/year-2-training-session-7/autumn-training-session-7.md

 ### ECF 'Learn how to’ statements covered:

 Communicate a belief in the academic potential of all pupils by:
-- 1d Seeking opportunities to engage parents and carers in the education of their children (e.g. proactively highlighting successes) with support from expert colleagues to understand how this engagement changes depending on the age and development stage of the pupil.
+- 1d Seeking opportunities to engage parents and carers in the education of their children (for example, proactively highlighting successes) with support from expert colleagues to understand how this engagement changes depending on the age and development stage of the pupil.

 Develop an understanding of different pupil needs by:
-- 5c Working closely with the Special Educational Needs Co-ordinator (SENCO) and special education professionals and the Designated Safeguarding Lead.
+- 5c Working closely with the SENCO and special education professionals and the Designated Safeguarding Lead.

 Group pupils effectively by:
 - 5m Applying high expectations to all groups, and ensuring all pupils have access to a rich curriculum.